 He received his undergraduate degree from the National Technical University of Athens, and Ph.D from Northwestern University.

-Professional Service – recipient of 3 Presidential Rank Awards and 2 Secretary of Energy Gold Medals.
-Ari is a member of the American Association for the Advancement of Sciences, the American Society of Mechanical Engineers, the American Geophysical Union, and a fellow of the American Meteorological Society.
+Professional Associations – recipient of 3 Presidential Rank Awards and 2 Secretary of Energy Gold Awards.
+Ari is a fellow of the American Association for the Advancement of Science and the American Meteorological Society and a member of the American Society of Mechanical Engineers and the American Geophysical Union.

 Executive Director of the Center for Energy Efficient Materials at UCSB